NewbieTed/QuickFolds/README.md

 Where path\to\env is replaced with your relative path to the unzipped folder env that contains the .env files.
 This will temporarily load the environmental variables to your current terminal session.
 This script has to be rerun whenever a new terminal sesion is started.

 #### Start PostgreSQL Database
-- Using Docker:
+- Using Docker, run the following in the terminal:
   ```sh
   docker compose up
   ```
-- Using Local PostgreSQL:
+- Using Local PostgreSQL, run the following in the terminal:
   ```sh
   psql -U postgres -c "CREATE DATABASE mydb;"
   ```

 #### Build and Run the Application

+To build the environment, run the following in the terminal:
    ```sh
    ./mvnw clean install
    java -jar target/backend-0.0.1-SNAPSHOT.jar
    ```
-   Or to start the localhost:
+   Or to start the localhost, run the following in the terminal:
    ```sh
    ./mvnw spring-boot:run
    ```
-   To only run tests:
+   To only run tests, run the following in the terminal:
    ```sh
    ./mvnw test
    ```